Executive Director of Enrollment Management

 - How many students typically enter your school as undecided?

-- Is there a course students should take the first semester to help in the search for a major?
+- Is there a course students should take in the first semester to help in the search for a major?

 - What majors are restricted and what are the restrictions?

 - Will applying undecided impact my ability to graduate in four years?

-The answers you receive can impact your ultimate choice in a major as well as which college to attend.
+The answers you receive can impact your ultimate choice of a major as well as which college to attend.

 To start exploring your major options at your colleges of interest, try using our College Search tool.